Top 10: Knowledge Management software

 2021.
 SaaS knowledge management service Typed closes $2.5M seed round

-Business Canvas, the South Korean document management SaaS company behind Typed, has raised a $2.5 million seed round.
-The money will be used for accelerating product development and the global launch of an open beta for its AI-powered document management platform.
-Business Canvas is hoping to solve the information overhaul challenge that every knowledge worker and writer faces: spending more time on research and file organization than the actual content output they need to create.
-Through a network that intelligently tracks and organizes files based on the user’s interactions, Typed brings together knowledge from different websites and applications into one simple-to-use and quick-to-learn digital workspace.
+Business Canvas, the South Korean document management SaaS company responsible for Typed, has successfully raised $2.5 million in seed funding.
+The capital injection will be primarily utilized to expedite product development and facilitate the global launch of an open beta for their AI-powered document management platform.
+Business Canvas aims to address the common challenge faced by knowledge workers and writers—the overwhelming abundance of information that often leads to spending more time on research and file organization rather than actual content creation.
+Typed, through its intelligently networked system that tracks and organizes files based on user interactions, consolidates knowledge from various websites and applications, offering a user-friendly and efficient digital workspace.
+The platform simplifies the process, allowing users to focus on their content output while seamlessly managing their information sources.

 2021.
 “Knowledge-as-a-service” platform Lynk lands funding from UBS’ Investment Bank – TechCrunch